 - how black cohosh works.

-- how long to use black cohosh.
+- the suggested dosage and how long to use it for.

 - side effects and safety precautions to be aware of.